anoyaro84/anoyaro84.github.io/_pages/about.md

 </p>

 <p style="text-align:justify">
-I am involved in the Tumor Genome Analysis Core (<a href="https://www.tgac.nl">TGAC</a>) of <a href="https://www.vumc.nl/zorg/expertisecentra-en-specialismen/cancer-center-amsterdam.htm">Cancer Center Amsterdam</a>, and in charge of dry-lab part of the core.
-I have been developing workflows for ChIP-seq, whole-exome sequencing, and RNA-seq.
-See <a href="https://github.com/tgac-vumc">group github repository</a> and Projects tab for more details.
-We are also organizing bioinformatics meeting, which is open to anyone interested in genomics/bioinformatics.
+Together with other PIs in the group, I am leading the Tumor Genome Analysis Core (<a href="https://www.tgac.nl">TGAC</a>) of <a href="https://www.vumc.nl/zorg/expertisecentra-en-specialismen/cancer-center-amsterdam.htm">Cancer Center Amsterdam</a>.
+You can find our projects in <a href="https://github.com/tgac-vumc"> our group Github repository</a> and Projects tab for more details.
 </p>